Gene bank: In-Vitro bank

 An in vitro bank is another type of gene bank that stores plant or animal genetic material.
 It is a controlled, lab-based environment and not a traditional vault with dry or cytogenetic conditions similar to those seen in seed banks.
 In-vitro banks are responsible for storing genetic material like plant cells, embryos, and tissues.
 The samples are usually preserved in a nutrient medium, such as a test tube or culture dish.
 For example, buds, protocorm and meristematic cells are preserved through particular light and temperature arrangements in a nutrient medium, which is either a gel or in liquid form.
 This technique is used to preserve seedless plants and plants that reproduce asexually or require preservation as clones such as commercial cultivars.
-Often times, these specimens require specific conditions for growth, so this bank is useful for preserving living tissues in a controlled and artificially supported environment.
+Oftentimes, these specimens require specific conditions for growth, so this bank is useful for preserving living tissues in a controlled and artificially supported environment.

 Cryobank

-In a cryobank, biological material such as sperm, eggs, and embryos, are preserved at very low temperatures.
+In a cryobank, biological material such as sperm (in a sperm bank), eggs, and embryos, are preserved at very low temperatures.
 It is usually preserved in liquid nitrogen at a temperature of -196 °C. By freezing the seeds or embryos at this temperature, they can stay viable for at least a century.
 Cryobanks are often utilized for the Cryoconservation of animal genetic resources.
 These types of gene banks are helpful for the conservation of species facing extinction.
 An example of one of the largest animal cryobanks in the world is the Frozen zoo made by the San Diego Zoo, in San Diego California.
 The Frozen Zoo's collection contains over 10,000 living cells, oocytes, embryos, and other genetic material from thousands of species, including one extinct species.
 With animal cryobanks, freezing embryos is the preferred method instead of separating the egg and sperm because they are more resistant to the freezing process.